Luarbert Arias: Miami Marlins

 On December 8, 2021, the Miami Marlins selected Arias from the Padres in the minor league phase of the Rule 5 draft.
 He split the 2022 campaign between the Single-A Jupiter Hammerheads and High-A Beloit Snappers.
 In 29 appearances for the two affiliates, Arias posted an aggregate 4-1 record and 3.41 ERA with 72 strikeouts over 58 innings of work.

 Arias split the 2023 season between Beloit and the Double-A Pensacola Blue Wahoos.
 In 39 appearances out of the bullpen for the two affiliates, he registered a 4-2 record and 1.84 ERA with 78 strikeouts and five saves across 58 2/3 innings pitched.
 Arias spent the 2024 campaign with the Triple-A Jacksonville Jumbo Shrimp.
 In 44 appearances, he compiled an 8–6 record and 3.04 ERA with 75 strikeouts across 68 innings pitched.
 On November 4, 2024, the Marlins added Arias to their 40-man roster to prevent him from reaching minor league free agency.

 Arias was optioned to Triple-A Jacksonville to begin the 2025 season.
 On March 30, 2025, Arias was promoted to the major leagues for the first time.
 He made his debut a day later, in which he became the first pitcher in Marlins history to pitch at least three innings without allowing a base runner.
 In six appearances for Miami, Arias struggled to a 10.61 ERA with nine strikeouts across 9 1/3 innings pitched.
 Arias was designated for assignment following the promotion of Freddy Tarnok on June 15.
 He cleared waivers and was sent outright to Triple-A Jacksonville on June 19.
 On September 1, the Marlins selected Arias' contract, adding him back to their active roster.
 He made one appearance for Miami two days later, allowing two runs in one inning against the Washington Nationals.
 Arias was designated for assignment by the Marlins on September 5.
 He cleared waivers and was sent outright to Jacksonville on September 7.
 Arias elected free agency on October 3.

+El Águila de Veracruz

+On February 17, 2026, Arias signed with El Águila de Veracruz of the Mexican League.
+He was released prior to the start of the season.